 Like my pie plate?
-I love it too; courtesy of Goodwill.
-But beyond Goodwill, someone obviously loved pies from Marie Callander’s because the name is imprinted on the bottom.
+I love it too; courtesy of Goodwill; I love these small metal tins for some reason.
+Beyond Goodwill, someone obviously loved pies from Marie Callander’s because the name is imprinted on the bottom.
 The crust worked better in the smaller dish and so did the filling; so I suggest you can use an 8″ or 9″ pie plate.

 Truth be told, this pie is really a very Southern traditional pie called a Chocolate Chess Pie.
 At its heart are always the basic four ingredients—flour, butter, sugar, and eggs plus cocoa for flavoring this one.
 Preparation is never much more than a little stirring and about half an hour to 45 minutes in the oven.
 What comes out is a magical transformation.Why Chess?
 No one has ever been able to determine accurately how chess pies came about their name, but the colorful explanations make for great table conversation.